 Definition of Income Funds

-An income funds is a mutual fund or an exchange-traded fund (ETF) whose main objective is to provide stable income to its investors from their investments.
+An income fund is a mutual fund or an exchange-traded fund (ETF) whose main objective is to provide stable income to its investors from their investments.
 The income fund emphasizes more on current income rather than capital gain income.
 They invest in bonds, securities, shares, and dividend stocks.

 Explanation

 Income funds are majorly debt funds, i.e., they majorly invest in instruments of debts such as debentures, government securities, corporate debt obligations, etc. The objective of such funds, irrespective of the asset class they invest in, is to generate current income for its investors and distribute them regularly amongst the investors.
-Such investments are usually for a long time, usually four or more years.
+Such investments are usually for a long time, four or more years.
 It always tries to meet the objectives of investors looking for a stable return with low risk.
-The price of the income fund shares varies depending upon the interest rate.
+The price of the income fund shares varies depending on the interest rate.
 The price of the shares increases with the decrease in the interest rate and vice versa.

 Features of Income Funds